 - Blood Pregnancy Test: If you are pregnant then the blood pregnancy test is usually positive within 3-4 days after implantation or about 9-10 days after fertilization and ovulation.

 - Urine Home Pregnancy Test (HPT): The urine pregnancy test will usually not become positive in most women until a missed period or about a week after implantation.
-Many manufacturers of urine pregnancy test want you to believe that the urine test is usually positive before a missed period, but only about 25% of pregnant women will test positive with the HPT 2 days before a missed period, and about 40% the day before the missed period.
-On average, a pregnancy test will be positive 13.5 days after ovulation, or about the time you expect your menstrual period.
+The urine test is usually positive at a missed period, but only about 25% of pregnant women will test positive with the HPT 2 days before a missed period, and about 40% the day before the missed period.
+On average, a pregnancy test will be positive 13-14 days after ovulation and fertilization, or about the time you expect your menstrual period.

 The amount of time it takes for a pregnancy to be detected and the wide variation of time it takes for a urine pregnancy test to become positive is due to five variables:

 - Timing of ovulation

 - Blood hCG levels

 - A woman's weight (being overweight lowers the hCG)